-However, other findings point to a different conclusion.
-For example, it has been reported that stimuli blocked from awareness by interocular suppression nonetheless can guide spatial attention (Jiang et al., 2006) and can facilitate responses to meaningfully congruent stimuli presented immediately after these 'invisible' inputs (Almeida et al., 2008).
-Moreover, target words presented under binocular rivalry suppression become visible earlier if they are semantically related to clearly visible context words compared to trials in which the suppressed words are semantically unrelated to the context words (Costello et al. 2009).
+Copyright © 2011 the authors 0270-6474/11/3113535-11\$15.00/0 suppression nonetheless can guide spatial attention (Jiang et al., 2006) and facilitate responses to meaningfully congruent stimuli presented immediately after these invisible inputs (Almeida et al., 2008).
+Moreover, target words presented under binocular rivalry suppression become visible earlier if they are semantically related to clearly visible context words compared with trials in which the suppressed words are semantically unrelated to the context words (Costello et al., 2009).

-In the present study we have used a sensitive electrophysiological index of semantic processing, the N400 component, to clarify the extent to which visually presented words are processed in the absence of awareness.
+In the present study, we used a sensitive electrophysiological index of semantic processing, the N400 component, to clarify the extent to which visually presented words are processed in the absence of awareness.
 The N400 is an event-related potential (ERP) waveform that measures the degree to which two stimuli are semantically congruent.
-For example, when a clearly visible context word and target word are presented in sequence, the target word produces a more negative-going potential beginning approximately 300-400 msec poststimulus when that target word is semantically unrelated to the context word compared to when the context and target words are semantically related (Kutas and Hillyard, 1980; Lau et al., 2008; Kutas and Federmeier, 2011).
+For example, when a clearly visible context word and target word are presented in sequence, the target word produces a more negative-going potential beginning \sim 300-400 ms poststimulus when that target word is semantically unrelated to the context word compared with when the context and target words are semantically related (Kutas and Hillyard, 1980; Lau et al., 2008; Kutas and Federmeier, 2011).
 The advantage of using this ERP component is that we can directly measure brain activity during this specific cognitive operation even in the absence of awareness of the meaningful stimuli that ordinarily engage that operation (Luck et al., 1996; Vogel et al., 2005).